Location: Bell Tower, Room 1595

 Undergraduate students who do not demonstrate college-level skills in mathematics will be placed in appropriate remedial programs and activities during the first term of their enrollment.
 Students placed in such programs in mathematics must complete all remediation in their first year of enrollment.
 Failure to complete remediation by the end of the first year may result in denial of enrollment for future terms.
 Students register for the EPT and/or ELM at their local CSU campus.
 Questions about test dates and registration materials may be addressed to Student Life located in the Bell Tower, Room 1769, (805) 437-8510.

-The University Writing Center and the Learning Resource Center is located on the second floor of the John Spoor Broome Library.
+The University Writing and Multiliteracy Center and the Learning Resource Center is located on the second floor of the John Spoor Broome Library.

-At the University Writing Center, specialized writing tutors are available to assist students with composing a first draft, organizing their ideas, and polishing their completed work.
+At the University Writing and Multiliteracy Center, specialized writing tutors are available to assist students with composing a first draft, organizing their ideas, and polishing their completed work.

 Learning Resource Center